-I grew up eating this Chinese Braised Pork Belly dish, where lean pork belly and potatoes are braised in this delicious soy based savory sweet five spice sauce, and served over white or brown rice.
+I grew up eating this Chinese Braised Pork Belly dish, where lean pork belly and potatoes are braised in this delicious soy based savory sweet five spice sauce until it is tender and soft, and served over white or brown rice.

 This is comfort food for me.

 There are many variations of Chinese Braised Pork Belly dishes all over Asia, and this is the version my grandmother would make when I was little.

 I would consider this the Southeast Asian (Singapore, Malaysia etc.) take on the Chinese Braised Pork Belly.

 I’ve seen pork belly braised in soy sauce with hard boiled eggs and other ingredients, but Braised Pork Belly with potatoes is the braised pork belly dish I knew and love growing up.

 The potatoes are my favorite part of this dish.
 And Red Idaho® potatoes are perfect for this!

 They maintain their firmness well enough, and are soaked and cooked for about an hour in this sweet, savory, crazy flavorful spiced sauce.